keithpitt/vendor/Readme.markdown

 During the early days of Vendor development, another dependency/package manager called [CocoaPods](https://github.com/alloy/cocoapods) came on the seen.
-I had a look into the project, but _I_ prefer all the source files for my dependencies to be stored in the project itself - not hidden in a static library.
+I had a look into the project, but there were a few things that I didn't quite like.
+I prefer all the source files for my dependencies to be stored in the project itself - not hidden in a static library.
 I tend to tweak and read through those libraries, so having the source readily available is handy.
-I also don't like the approach of _requiring_ all the libraries to be commited to the centralized git repo (similar to [homebrew](https://github.com/mxcl/homebrew)).
+I also don't like the approach of requiring all the libraries to be commited to a centralized git repo (similar to [homebrew](https://github.com/mxcl/homebrew)).
 I think it puts alot of pressure on the maintainer to make sure that he reviews all the libs and that they're not doing anything smelly.
 It also fattens the git repo :D